vectara/vectara-ingest/README.md

 - Change **rss_crawler.source** to `pg`.
 - Change **rss_crawler.rss_pages** to `["http://www.aaronsw.com/2002/feeds/pgessays.rss"]`.
 - Change **rss_crawler.days_past** to 365.

+### 2.b Configure the crawler for arguflow

+Edit the `secrets.toml` file and make the following changes
+- Change `USE_ARGUFLOW` to true
+- Change `api_key` to your generated api_key
+- Change `endpoint` to the api url of your arguflow instance

 ### 3. Run the crawler